GoogleCloudPlatform/berglas/README.md

 ![Berglas Logo](/logos/berglas.svg)

-Berglas is a command line tool and library for storing and and retrieving secrets on Google Cloud.
+Berglas is a command line tool and library for storing and retrieving secrets on Google Cloud.
 Secrets are encrypted with [Cloud KMS][cloud-kms] and stored in [Cloud Storage][cloud-storage].